tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Discussion
  - **autoreactive T cells in peripheral blood may exist (pruned but not clonally deleted thymus) in order to avoid immunologic "blind spots" to pathogens, i.e. pathogens that look like self would get by free otherwise if we didn't have some autoreactivity perhaps**
  - uncoupling of TCR binding from T cell activation may dampen anti tumor response in tumors
+# Globally shared TCR repertoires within the tumor-infiltrating lymphocytes of patients with metastatic gynecological cancer
+ - high TCR clone overlap between peripheral blood and multiple metastases (more overlap than between blood and single tumor sites), perhaps expanded from similar antigens or neoantigens shared among tumor tissues that drove clonal expansion of immune cells
+ - previous literature: TILs in TME associated with improved survival
+ - recirculation of T cells likely responsible for most of tissue-shared cloned in blood, but many tissue-shared clones could be bystander T cells
 # Graft-versus-host disease versus graft-versus-leukemia
  - graft-versus-host is characterized by robust T cell activation and proliferation followed by infiltration of host target structures
  - it's less clear to what degree T cell activation and proliferation are required for effective graft-versus-leukemia, so perhaps controlling T cell proliferation can uncouple graft-versus-leukemia from graft-versus host